garrandall/popular-music-data/tracks/breathe-blu-cantrell-sean-paul.md

 Who would u want
 For real you make me know and
 I will be there for you
-But me know i'm not a fear to you
+But me know I'm not a fear to you
 Stand up like a man and not be there cuz I care for you Long time telling you
 No other girl can compare to you
 Woman if you leave me now
 I'm gonna share a lot of tears for you
 Say you want to breathe
-I'm still not i'm exhaling
+I'm still not I'm exhaling
 Say you want to leave cuz this relationship failing Ain't nobody say that it would be smooth sailing
 Girl I wanna know why your bailing